Acute kidney injury (AKI) is generally defined as a sudden decline in renal function over hours or days.

 Other electrolyte problems include hypocalcaemia and hyperphosphataemia.

 The handling of acid-base is impaired in the setting of AKI due to a reduction in the GFR.
-This results in a metabolic acidosis.
+This can results in a metabolic acidosis.
 Depending on the severity of acidosis and associated clinical state, choices for management involve the use of sodium bicarbonate or dialysis.

 The major complications that can occur in association with AKI include hyperkalaemia, fluid overload, metabolic acidosis and uraemia.